 - Use the content from your direct mail campaigns on your website and main digital fundraising donation form.
 This will keep the content consistent for people who come to give online and people who didn’t receive your direct mail packages will see your awesome campaign!

-- Leverage creative from offline campaigns to create digital fundraising campaigns.
+- Leverage creativity from offline campaigns to create digital fundraising campaigns.
 This increases the presence of your message and it saves you time and money developing new creative.

 3. Make Your Donate Button Stand Out